PURCHASE COLLEGE CATALOG 2016–18

 Exploring the Relationships Between Theatre, Performance, and Society

 The major in theatre and performance combines a liberal arts education in dramatic literature, theatre history, and performance theory with experience of theatre as an art form.
 The primary goal is to develop each student’s ability to articulate, both artistically and intellectually, the relationships between theatre, performance, and society.
 Although this major is not a professional training program, workshops and limited production opportunities are offered in acting/performance, writing for the stage, and directing.
 Three areas of focus within the broad range of courses help prepare students for careers in theatre and related fields or for graduate study in theatre, performance studies, and related disciplines.

-Admission to the theatre and performance BA program is separate from admission to the acting BFA program and does not increase the likelihood of being admitted to the acting BFA program.
+Admission to the theatre and performance BA program is separate from and has no bearing on admission to the acting BFA program.

 Performance Venues and Opportunities

 The recently renovated Humanities Theatre is the principle venue for faculty- and student-directed productions in the BA major in theatre and performance.
 Students in the major have also used alternative and nontraditional theatre spaces, including the Underground Theatre (located in the Performing Arts Center) and Dance Theatre Lab (located in the Dance Building), particularly when developing independent projects with student clubs and organizations that present extracurricular performances.
 In addition, students are encouraged to see a wide range of performances by professional companies and other Conservatory of Theatre Arts productions at the Performing Arts Center.

 Lenora Champagne, PhD, New York University